coguardio/coguard-cli/README.md

 The list includes, among others,

 - Apache Kafka
+- Apache Tomcat
+- Apache WebServer
 - ElasticSearch
-- Apache Tomcat
 - Kerberos
+- MongoDB
+- MySQL
 - NGINX
-- Apache WebServer
-- MongoDB
+- OpenTelemetry Collector
 - PostgreSQL
-- MySQL

 This list
 will expand in the future.
 In addition, we are scanning the